attssystem/laser_game/README.md

   - [x] Printed design

 ## Known Issues
-- Can't use 128*64 pixels because lib takes too much memory and it looks like one of my screen get used to 32 pixels...
+- ~~Can't use 128*64 pixels because lib takes too much memory and it looks like one of my screen get used to 32 pixels...~~
+- Annoying screen clearing process